Brest, Belarus

 The eastern entrance to the market.

-The old houses stand in solitude among new high rises on the eastern side in the southern end.
+The old houses stand in solitude among new high rises on the eastern side in the southern end of the street.
+They look like an island of rural life with traditional gardens among the modern structures.

-The last old house on the eastern side in the southern end of the street
+The last old house on the eastern side at the southern end of the street.

-a modern kindergarten at the southern end of the street
+A kindergarten at the south end of the street.